AlexJReid/blog/content/posts/local-api/index.md

 It is likely that this approach is only appropriate for test environments.
 It would be a bad idea to attempt on a production environment, unless you have a clickbait blog post cued up: _I accidentally put my laptop into production and here's what happened!_

-The ideas presented could be abstracted by some scripts to automate and simplify the process so that it is almost invisible to developers.
+Tooling to automate the setup process could make it almost invisible to developers.

 ## Conclusion
 In the example scenario we have: